Hamilton (2006 film)

-Hamilton is a 2006 independent drama film directed by Matthew Porterfield, set and shot in Baltimore, Maryland.
+Hamilton is a 2006 American independent drama film directed by Matthew Porterfield, set and shot in Baltimore, Maryland.
 The film was screened at several international film festivals, including the Maryland Film Festival.
 It was released on DVD by The Cinema Guild as part of a two-disc set with Porterfield's second feature, Putty Hill, on November 8, 2011.

 Plot

 The film's plot deals with two accidental parents and how they manage to work their lives around being premature parents.